 TST Decision

-The minister also highlighted that extending the seizure to the property as a whole would violate article 5, item LIV, of the Federal Constitution, as it would result in the co-owner being deprived of her assets without due legal process.
+The minister also emphasized that extending the seizure to the property as a whole would violate article 5, item LIV, of the Federal Constitution, as it would result in the co-owner being deprived of her assets without due legal process.

 Furthermore, the decision emphasized that limiting the seizure to the part belonging to the debtor allows for an assessment of whether the measure is sufficient to satisfy the debt, without compromising the rights of third parties.